polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

 ## Grid Search vs. Baysian Optimization using SVR

-In order to be able to explain this concept step by step with a more realistic example, I use the Boston Housing Data set for the following chapters.
-I want to utilize the support vector regression algorithm to build a model which approximates the correlation between:
+In order to be able to explain this concept step by step with a more realistic example, I am using the Boston Housing Data and utilize the support vector regression algorithm to build a model which approximates the correlation between:

 **Target varibale:** MEDV - Median value of owner-occupied homes in $1000's